kunalkeshan/IEEE-Webture-Mailing-Application/README.md

 Web application that sends confirmation and paid email updates to the attendees of the boot camp.

+> ⚠️ This application Uses **Nodemailer** for sending emails!
+If you're looking for something like **Mailgun**.
+Then Checkout the [`main`](https://github.com/kunalkeshan/IEEE-Webture-Mailing-Application/tree/main) branch on this repository.
+It's updated with the same logic using Mailgun.

 Table of Contents:

 - [Installation](#installation)